Accelerated Bachelor’s to Master’s Degree Program

 - Note that standardized entrance exams (GRE, MAT) are not required for the ADP.

-In addition, the application to the WGS MA program requires these items:
+In addition, the application to the WGSS MA program requires these items:

-- Your statement of purpose–why do you wish to study for a MA in WGS?
+- Your statement of purpose–why do you wish to study for a MA in WGSS?

 - A sample of your academic writing–usually a research paper from an academic course.